-A new English and Math lead have been appointed (January 2021)
+An English and Math were appointed (January 2021)

 - Effective teaching and learning across the wider curriculum leads to pupils developing the skills and knowledge needed to ensure pupils are equipped for later life. - A continued focus on developing early reading, phonics and comprehension skills to secure a strong foundation for future learning. - Restructuring and development of the middle and senior leadership in light of staff leaving - Continue to develop the wider curriculum so pupils develop a deeper understanding within subjects - To ensure 'catch-up' continues particularly for those pupils entering KS2.